 To become a HGV driver you will need the appropriate driving license.
 There are a few steps you will need to follow to get the license you need.
 You may initially think this is a difficult process, however we have explained below to help you understand.

-What Should You Know about the HGV Driving Test in UK?
+What Should You Know about the HGV Theory Test and HGV Driving Test in UK?

 There are theory and practical tests to be taken to get your HGV licence.
 The theory tests involve taking a multiple-choice test along with a hazard perception test.
 Both of these tests need to be passed before taking the practical test.

 The multiple-choice HGV theory test is based on 100 questions, you will get 1hr 55 minutes to answer these questions.
 To pass 85 questions must be answered correctly out of the 100.
 This test is to verify your knowledge on driving practices and road safety.
 It is like the test you would have taken for your car license.